-2014 Update: So I'm going through the chapters, slowly, again, and fixing the grammar, adding smidgeons of sentences here and there, just trying to update it so it's better.
-Any updated chapter will have "2014 A/N:" at the bottom and will just ramble about grammar.
+2016 Update: So I'm going through the chapters, slowly, yet again, and fixing the grammar, adding smidgeons of sentences here and there, just trying to update it so it's better, flows more seamlessly..
+Any updated chapter will have "2016 A/N:" at the bottom and will just ramble about grammar.
 Or a part I like or something.
-Thank you so much to the people who still read this story, that's half the reason I'm updating it! ...I'm too embarrassed at how it turned out grammar-wise...
+Thank you so much to the people who still read this story, that's half the reason I'm updating it! ...I'm too embarrassed at how it turned out grammar-wise back when I first wrote it...
 Also, I re-read the whole story today and will admit, it is fairly dry until the last few chapters.
+I'll maybe add some stuff too.
 I do like how it ends though!

 "And so, a man began to write a story.
 And that story, overflowing with hope, had just begun."

 Fakir stood at the window that overlooked Kinkan town and admired the moonlit scene with a sigh on his breath.
 It had been three very long years since he had helped Mytho to defeat the monster raven.
 Rue, his best friend's princess, sailed off with Mytho in a glorious chariot pulled by swans shortly after the victory.
-Fakir had chosen the path of the writer and wrote the town's story while Ahiru had turned back in to a duck permanently.
+Fakir had chosen the path of the writer and wrote the town's story while Ahiru had turned back into a duck for good it seemed.
 She retained her memories of her life lived as a girl and stuck by Fakir's side.
 He always wondered what she thought about, having lived as a girl but only being able to function as a duck could.

 Shortly after the monster raven's defeat Ahiru and Fakir began their new life together.
-It was peaceful to say the least, but lonely at many times.
-Most surprising was the fact that her feathers. which were once gold. began to turn the purest shade of white.
-The yellowed feathers that she used to wear began to fall one by one off of her form.
-Fakir noticed this one day and pointed it out to the duck, who began quacking in the most annoying way while she ran around excitedly.
+It was peaceful to say the least, but lonely more often than not for the both of them.
+Most surprising was the fact that the small duck's feathers, which were once gold, began to turn the purest shade of freshly fallen snow in the morning's early light.
+The yellowed feathers that she used to wear daily began to fall one by one off of her form.
+Fakir noticed this one day and pointed it out to the duck, who began quacking in the most annoying way while she ran around the dock he often wrote on excitedly.

 He was awake now because he had heard Ahiru again.
 Fakir had changed over the last three years as well.
 He was taller, with broader shoulders, longer hair, and softer eyes.
 But only when he was thinking about Ahiru.
 He rarely went to the Academy unless it was to give a special dance lesson to the students that were still aiming to do ballet for a living.
 He remembered Mr. Cat, and ironically, the cat remembered him too, for he stopped by the house often.
 The cat's visits were so frequent that Fakir gained Mr. Cat, Mrs. Cat, and their kittens as part of the growing family.
 Mr. Cat seemed to remember Ahiru as well and generally the whole family of furry animals gathered around the blooming duck to sleep.
 Sometimes Ahiru swore that she could feel Mr. Cat staring at her with one of his unique looks that implied "One day you're going to marry me, duck.
 I don't know why, but you will."